 Be sure your services or products meet domestic conditions.
 For example, when you want to launch food in European Union markets, your product label cannot mislead a customer.
 You need to present all used ingredients, the country of origin and the list of allergen.
 What is more, the label must be readable and clarify, so placing some sticker interrupting a component is not allowed.

 2.4 Check all taxes responsibilities

 The thing we love the most – taxes.
 It is an inevitable part of every business in every country.
 While doing business in other countries, there are also different types of entity structures you can choose to become.
 Scan all possibilities and try to establish your business in a way which let you minimize the sum of taxes as much as possible.
 In this quite complicated field, it is also a good solution to ask for a piece of legal advice.
-Expat accountant shows your advantages and disadvantages of the chosen option and resolves your doubts.
-You would know all information about payments and, in consequences, avoid pecuniary penalties for misunderstandings.
+Expat accountant shows the advantages and disadvantages of the chosen option and resolves your doubts.
+You would know all the information about payments and, in consequences, avoid pecuniary penalties for misunderstandings.

 2.5 Remember about cultural differences

 Keep in mind that products which are bestsellers in one country might be a misfire in another.
 Customers expectations are different and can be the result of the economic situation of the chosen country, trends or tradition issues.
 The example might be selling pork in Saudi Arabia – that is not the right idea for starting an international business with this kind of product there.
 As we know, Saudi Arabia is a Muslim country where religion adamantly prohibits pork eating, so you trading this kind of meat equals a failure.